Why has the performance of my distillation unit changed?

 - Systems that have text and graphic and operator interface screens also have “help” screens available for each specific alarm condition.
 These screens give the most common causes of a particular alarm that can be checked by an operator or maintenance man.
 An alarm history is also maintained to allow supervisors to see a history of alarms.

 How do I keep operators from changing the operating parameters?

 - There are several levels of security available on systems.
 Operators may have no, or limited authority to make changes.
 Supervisors will have access to make changes to the operating parameters.

 I can’t find the problem with my unit.
 Now what?

 - Give our customer service department a call and describe the problem.
 They maybe able to walk you through a troubleshooting process or may refer you to a field service technician for more advice.
-Our customer service folks have more than 25 years experience between them and have actually worked in the field.
+Our customer service team members have more than 25 years experience between them and many have actually worked in the field.

 Phone calls have not been able to fix the problem.
 Now what?